 - Invited to participate in World Heritage Event at the White House, 2016

-- Recognized as an "Emerging Lawyer" by Leading Lawyers Magazine (2015 – 2016)
+- Recognized as an "Emerging Lawyer" by Leading Lawyers Magazine, 2015 – 2016

-- Named to Diversity MBA Magazine “2012 Top 100 Under 50 Diverse Executive & Emerging Leaders” list.
+- Named to Diversity MBA's list of "Top 100 under 50 Diverse Executive & Emerging Leaders," 2012

-Ms. Webster has defended a number of complex/catastrophic litigation cases involving medical negligence, birth trauma, obstetrical, neonatal negligence and neurologic injuries.
+Diane has defended a number of complex/catastrophic litigation cases involving medical negligence, birth trauma, obstetrical, neonatal negligence and neurologic injuries.
 She has been an integral player in multimillion dollar litigation cases that were successfully resolved to the satisfaction of her clients.

 Her representative matters include:

-Represented a gastroenterologist and his group in a three-and-a-half week wrongful death trial of a 64 year old woman.
+- Represented a gastroenterologist and his group in a three-and-a-half week wrongful death trial of a 64 year old woman.
 Plaintiff alleged defendants misdiagnosed the patient with gall bladder disease.
-They allege defendants further failed to timely diagnose and treat a paraesophageal hernia by failing to order a CT scan after the patient presented to the emergency department with persistent abdominal pain and subsequent testing had ruled out the gall bladder as the etiology of her pain.
+They alleged defendants further failed to timely diagnose and treat a paraesophageal hernia by failing to order a CT scan after the patient presented to the emergency department with persistent abdominal pain and subsequent testing had ruled out the gall bladder as the etiology of her pain.
 Plaintiff contended a CT scan would have timely made the diagnosis and would have avoided subsequent strangulation, rupture, cardiac arrest and death.
 The defense argued plaintiff presented with the classic signs of a gall bladder attack which later showed signs of improvement allowing the defense to wait to order further testing.
 When the patient's condition deteriorated the following day, appropriate testing had been ordered, an EGD, which would have diagnosed a hernia, but the plaintiff refused to undergo the testing allegedly due to excruciating pain.
 Shortly thereafter, the patient arrested, coded, and was taken to emergency surgery, dying four days later.
 Plaintiff asked for $3.65 million, and the jury returned a not guilty verdict the same day.

 - Represented an oncologist in a medical malpractice suit in which plaintiff, a 44 year old woman, presented to our client with stage 3 breast cancer and was treated with Adriamycin chemotherapy which has a known risk of cardiotoxicty or heart damage.
-Plaintiff alleged a failure to diagnose a subclinical or underlying cardiomyopathy as well as a failure to order an echocardiogram, muga scan, and cardiology consult after the patient later developed signs and symptoms of cardio toxicity which led to permanent heart failure and the need for a heart transplant.
+Plaintiff alleged a failure to diagnose a subclinical or underlying cardiomyopathy as well as a failure to order an echocardiogram, MUGA scan, and cardiology consult after the patient later developed signs and symptoms of cardio toxicity which led to permanent heart failure and the need for a heart transplant.
 Plaintiff also alleged a decreased life expectancy, with approx 10 years of life remaining.
 After a two week trial, plaintiff's counsel asked the Cook County jury for $21 million, and the jury returned the same day with a verdict of not guilty as to all counts.

 - Represented a Chicagoland hospital in an obstetrical negligence action involving an alleged failure to timely perform a Cesarean section resulting in fetal brain damage and cerebral palsy.
 Plaintiff specifically alleged that the fetus sustained brain damage during the second stage of labor due to venous sinus stagnation thrombosis (VSST).
 VSST is a condition that allegedly occurs from excessive pressure placed on the fetus' head while in the occiput posterior position during a prolonged second stage of labor, and with an arrest of descent.
 The plaintiff, now 15 years old, suffers spastic triplegia and is wheelchair-bound.
 After two weeks of trial, plaintiff asked in excess of $19 million and the jury returned a not guilty verdict in favor of the hospital.